Charged with Assault? You Need an Experienced Criminal Defense Attorney on Your Side

 Assault charges, whether they are felony or misdemeanor, can have a serious, negative impact on your life and future.
 Our team of New Jersey criminal defense lawyers can use everything at our disposal to fight your charges.
 We know what is at stake for you and we will work toward the best possible resolution for your case.

-Our law offices in Iselin, New Brunswick and Teaneck allow us to offer criminal defense services across New Jersey.
+Our law offices in Iselin and New Brunswick allow us to offer criminal defense services across New Jersey.
 Our past clients include residents of Union County, Essex County as well as the surrounding cities and townships.
 If you or a loved one has been charged with assault, then contact us online or call one of our locations today to schedule a free consultation.